AMY E. SKLANSKY

 mom.)
 Some of my clandestine companions back then were Charlotte’s Web by E.B.
 White, The Secret

-Garden by Frances Hodgson Burnette, books by Thornton W. Burgess, Harriet the Spy by Louise Fitzhugh,
+by Frances Hodgson Burnette, books by Thornton W. Burgess, Harriet the Spy by Louise Fitzhugh,

 Julie of the Wolves by Jean Craighead George, and the Little House series by Laura Ingalls Wilder.
 I so